Michael-Brodsky/PG/README.md

 This is a work in progress with almost daily updates.
 Check back often for more stuff!

+## Requirements

+Pg requires named namespace support, which is available on the Arduino IDE v1.8 and later.

 ## Installation:

 The entire Pg folder must be installed under your sketchbook/libraries folder (the same location all other user libraries go).